hkumarmk/install/README.md

 source that env file and run this script.
 This script must be executed under the directory where temporal helm chart repository is checked out

+## TODO/issues
+* Elasticsearch have to update vm.max_map_count sysctl value to the required minimum of 262144.
+But without privileged containers you will not be able to do it from within helmchart.
+  * Also gcp with autopilot mode doesnt support privileged container, also they dont give access to underlying nodes.
+This could be a problem to use autopilot mode with Elasticsearch.

 ### Example:
 ```
 $ git checkout https://github.com/temporalio/helm-charts.git temporal-helm-charts